Nadrajkowski/personal-doc/linux_configs/nginx.md

 after running that command you have
  1. to enter an valid email adress
- 2. choose whether all traffic should be redirectedvia HTTPS [2] or not [1]
+ 2. choose whether all traffic should be redirected to use HTTPS [2] or not [1]

 ### 7. renewing the certificate